Coop Denmark: Achieving Real-Time Automation Across On-Premises and Cloud Environments

 The company uses a mainframe and many distributed, open systems to process its data.
 In addition, Coop uses cloud service providers, like Microsoft Azure.

 Much of Coop’s growth has come from acquiring smaller grocery chains.
 The need to integrate multiple IT systems resulted in an increasingly complex IT infrastructure.

 With a growing variety of IT systems, Coop’s original solution, BMC Control-M, struggled to accommodate the growing diversity of workloads.

 As Coop Denmark modernized its IT infrastructure, the company recognized a need to support an increasingly complex hybrid IT infrastructure.
 Coop expected the volume of daily tasks it would need to process to increase dramatically, from about 20,000 into the hundreds of thousands.

-Coop’s existing workload automation software, BMC Control-M, could not meet the integration or transparency requirements necessary for both onpremises and cloud-based orchestration.
+The version of the workload automation software used by Coop at the time, BMC Control-M, could not meet the integration or transparency requirements necessary for both on-premises and cloud-based orchestration.

 The IT team sought a more universal tool that could support growth in daily task volume while also seamlessly accommodating applications such as SAP, one of the company’s ten standard platforms.

 “With Stonebranch, we’re not just a number, but a client who is heard.
 Stonebranch support has been outstanding, both during our migration from Control-M to Universal Automation Center and after.
 It is uncommon to get this kind of dedicated service from large suppliers in the industry.”